TUVIMEN/hdporncomics/README.md

 Myaxx Human Experiments/info.json
 ```

 where `info.json` stores the basic information.
 By default comments are not scraped if you want to get all comments for all resources use `--comment-limit -1` option.
+You can also save chapters as `--pdf` or `--cbz` files instead.

 Getting manhwas will create chapters directories under the directory of manhwa.